Azure/azure-sdk-for-java/sdk/attestation/azure-security-attestation/README.md

 ## Getting started
 ### Adding the package to your project
-Maven dependency for the Azure Key Vault Administration library.
+Maven dependency for the Azure Attestation  library.
 Add it to your project's POM file.

-[//]: # ({x-version-update-start;com.azure:azure-security-keyvault-administration;current})
+[//]: # ({x-version-update-start;com.azure:azure-security-attestation;current})
 ```xml
 <dependency>
     <groupId>com.azure</groupId>